Sandburg Home Volunteer House Tour Guide

 Man in front of house

-The Sandburg family spent 22 years here in Flat Rock, NC.
-Sandburg the poet and writer, wanted peace and quiet to write, while his wife Paula, wanted greener pastures for the goats, and a milder climate.
-They found that and more here at thier home on Connemara Farms.
-The entire family including three grown daughters and two grandchildren moved here in 1945.
+The Sandburg family spent 22 years at the home in Flat Rock, NC.
+Carl Sandburg, the poet and writer, wanted peace and quiet to write, while his wife Lilian, wanted greener pastures and a milder climate for their goats.
+They found that and more here at Connemara Farm.
+The family, including three grown daughters and two grandchildren, moved here in 1945.

 Guided house tours through the Sandburg home are one of the most engaging ways for visitors to experience the life and legacy of Carl Sandburg.
-Volunteer tour guides offer 30 minute tours and illuminate the rich legacy of the home and family.
+Volunteer tour guides give 30 minute tours that illuminate the rich legacy of the home and family.
 The house is filled with family memorabilia and looks as if the family still live here.
 Guides offer insight and inspiration throughout the tour, and audio prompts allow visitors to hear the voices of the family telling stories and reading poetry.

 Park footer